NessJade96/Portfolio-Challenge-02/README.md

 Commit 6:
 The final changes on the desktop/1024px media query.
 I added flex containers to the main image to restructure the contents using flex.
 Increased the text on the article to fill space.
 Also added in the media query to provide a max width to maintain styling.

+Commit 7:
+Wrote my about me section.
+Double checked marking criteria and finalised the ReadMe.